desertnet/live-index/README.md

 Begin watching the files that have been added to the index.

+### Method `addStaticDataFile(path, callback)`

+Appends a file given by `path` to the list of data files and indexes it.
+Calls the callback once indexing is complete.

 ### Callback `indexer(chunk, addIndex, processedTo)`

 Your `indexer` callback must handle these parameters: